observatorycontrolsystem/observatorycontrolsystem.github.io/components/observation_portal.md

 ### as_dict Overrides

-We use `as_dict` methods within the django Models to efficiently serialize our return values for API calls.
-This circumvents the normal serialization behaviour within the django rest framework serializers, but it greatly speeds up the call, which is important when you have a large number of Requests.
+We use `as_dict` methods within the Django Models to efficiently serialize return values for API calls.
+This circumvents the normal serialization behaviour within the [Django Rest Framework Serializers](https://www.django-rest-framework.org/api-guide/serializers/), but it greatly speeds up the call, which is important when you have a large number of Requests.
 Overriding the as_dict method allows you to add fields or non-model data to any API response.
-The `as_dict` methods can be overwritten in the same way as the serializer classes, by specifying a new dotpath to your custom method in an environment variable.
+The `as_dict` methods can be overridden in the same way as the serializer classes, by specifying a new dotpath to your custom method in an environment variable.
 A simple as_dict override example is below.

 ```python
 from observation_portal.requestgroups.models import requestgroup_as_dict